CDCgov/RecordLinker/docs/site/reference.md

 :   The patient's county.

-`TELEPHONE`
+`TELECOM`

-:   The patient's telephone number.
+:   The patient's phone, email, fax, or other contact information.

 ### Blocking Key Types